 - 2. When sampling by wading into streams or rivers, unless otherwise specified, aim for midstream.
-If water depth mid-stream is above the thigh, it will be safer to collect the sample closer to shore or use a sampling pole. - 3.
+If water depth mid-stream is above the thigh, it will be safer to collect the sample closer to shore or to use a sampling pole. - 3.
 Once the sampling location for the grab sample has been identified, deploy the multi-parameter sonde and allow it to become stable in the water environment (Figure 11).
-Ensure the sonde is placed upstream of your location so that you do not disturb sediment around the instrument. - 4.
-Record readings from the multi-parameter sonde once the sonde is stable and other pertinent data on the field sheet.
+Ensure the sonde is placed upstream of your location so that it is not affected by your disturbance. - 4.
+Record the readings from the multi-parameter sonde on the field sheet once they are relatively stable.

-- 5. Wade to midstream with the labelled sample bottles in hand.
-Ensure there is no disturbance of the susbstrate around you where you plan to fill your bottles.
+- 5. Wade to midstream with the labelled sample bottles.
+Ensure there is no disturbance of the substrate around you where you plan to fill your bottles.
 Rinse each sample bottle three times as described in the following procedure (Figure 12): - a.
 Facing up stream, grasp the bottle well below the neck - b.
 Remove the cap - c.
 Invert the bottle and plunge it to a depth of 30 cm, taking care to minimize the disturbance in the water column - d.
 Hold the bottle horizontal towards the current pointing up stream until it fills about 1/4 full. - e.
-Remove the bottle, replace the cap, shake to rinse, reach downstream to discard water - f.
+Remove the bottle, replace the cap, shake to rinse, discard water downstream - f.
 Repeat until the bottle is rinsed three times - g.
-Be sure to wear a clean laboratory glove when handing the metals bottle
+Wear clean laboratory gloves when handling the metals bottle